 On the other hand, if the word is pronounced shortly, it will manifest the obviousness of the answer.
 For example, with bah, non, you can say something like "nah, obviously’.

 Those are widely used among teenagers and younger French speakers.
 After all, they love to sound cool.
 However, you may not hear these words used in many casual situations with adults.

 Beware of "Yep" in French

-Remember that "yep" and "yeah" belong to a lower register and should never be used in formal situations, such as at school or at work.
+Remember that "yep" and "yeah" belong to a lower register, and many French teachers don't recommend using it in formal situations, such as at school or at work.
 For example, if you want to make a good first impression when talking to someone, stick to more formal ways to say yes - "oui" or "d’accord.”

 Also, when using any of those phrases - for example, ben oui or "um, yeah" - remember about the right tone.
 After all, phrases like ben oui/bah oui can show disrespect, a certain sloppiness, and even irritation.
 However, if you want to show that you don’t like something, you can also use another expression - "mais oui” (but yes).